PanosAntoniadis/personalized_asr/README.md

 ```

-- Classify in clusters computed with lda
+- Classify in clusters computed with LDA

 ```